naysw/Fleet_Management_System/README.md

 }
 ```

-## Create a Booking
+## (2) Create a Booking

-To create a booking, make sure your database has atleast one customer with vehicle record, if not, you can create a vehicle from below endpoint or you can use from your seeded data
+To create a booking, make sure your database has atleast one customer record with vehicle attached, if not, you can go and create a vehicle from below endpoint or you can use from your seeded data if you want.

-#### Create Vehicle API
+(2.1) Create Vehicle API

 Body
 | Name | Type | Description | Mandatory